OlgaFlower/SeeSi-Legal/TermsAndConditions.en.md

 The app is intended to help users reflect on interaction patterns, personal impressions, and relationship-related experiences.

 SeeSi does not provide medical, psychological, psychiatric, therapeutic, legal, or crisis advice.

+**Help Now.** Help Now lists emergency numbers and support services that other organisations run — police and ambulance services, national helplines, shelters, and foreign ministries.
+SeeSi operates none of them and is not itself a crisis service.

+Every entry is taken from the operator's own page or from the responsible authority, and each one carries the date it was last checked.
+Even so, numbers, opening hours and the languages a service speaks can change without notice, and a service can be busy or unavailable.
+SeeSi cannot guarantee that a number works or that help will be given.

+In an emergency, call your country's emergency number directly.
+Help Now shows the number and hands the call to your phone; it does not contact anyone on your behalf and it does not know that you need help.

 SeeSi does not diagnose any person or relationship.